HusseinOkasha/blog-server/README.md

 "**Dockerfile-mysql**" and the second is the spring app which will be built from "**Dockerfile**"

 ## Steps
-* clone the repo `git clone https://github.com/HusseinOkasha/blog-server.git`
+* Clone the repo `git clone https://github.com/HusseinOkasha/blog-server.git`
-* navigate to ``blog-server/blog``
+* Navigate to ``blog-server/blog``
-* open the terminal or cmd on this path
+* Open the terminal or cmd on this path
-* run `./mvnw clean package`
+* Run `./mvnw clean package`
    * **clean**  will clean the directory from existing build files.
    * **package** will package the application generating a jar file containing compiled code and it's dependencies
-* run `docker build -t blog .`
+* Run `docker build -t blog .`
-  * will build a docker based on Dockerfile in the current directory and give that image a tag 'blog'
+  * will build a docker image based on Dockerfile in the current directory and give that image a tag 'blog'
-* run  `docker compose up`will start
+* Run  `docker compose up` will start:
   * mysql based on Dockerfile-mysql
   * the spring app based on the image we have created above.